simaybtm/LADM-4-Estonia/README.md

 ## Case Study

 The repository supports the case study detailed in the thesis, which involves applying the framework to Estonia's spatial plan system.
 The system demonstrates how LADM Part 5 can be integrated with BIM and IFC to improve the efficiency and reliability of compliance checks for urban development projects.
+The case study in this thesis was carried out in collaboration with Future Insight Group B.V.

 ## License